Th3w33knd/hosts-for-windows/readme.md

 * **Clean Environment:** Uses [Pixi](https://pixi.sh/) to manage the Python environment, keeping your system clean.
 * **Pre-configured:** Comes ready to block adware, malware, fake news, and gambling sites by default.

+### Do You Already Have a Custom Hosts File?

+This project is perfect for you.
+The biggest challenge with a manual `hosts` file is keeping it updated with the thousands of new ad and malware domains that appear daily, without losing your own custom entries.

+This automated system solves that problem:

+* **Keep Your Custom Rules:** You simply copy your existing custom domains into the `blacklist` and `whitelist` files.
+* **Get Automatic Updates:** When you run the script, it merges your personal lists with the massive, professionally maintained blocklists from the Steven Black project.
+* **The Best of Both Worlds:** You get comprehensive, up-to-date protection without ever losing your personal customizations.

 ---

 ## Getting Started